Lesbian: Literature

 In the 15th and 16th centuries, French and English depictions of relationships between women, writers' attitudes spanned from amused tolerance to arousal.
 Physical relationships between women were often encouraged, as long as they did not supersede heterosexual relationships; there was a cultural belief that lesbian sex and relationships could not be as fulfilling as heterosexual sex and relationships.
 At worst, if a woman became enamored of another woman, she became a tragic figure.
 Male intervention into relationships between women was necessary only when women acted as men and demanded the same social privileges.
 In the 18th century, writings mentioning lesbianism included the 1749 English erotica Fanny Hill and the 1778 erotica L'Espion Anglais.

-In Bed by Henri de Toulouse-Lautrec (1893).
-The Parisian artist employed the association between lesbianism and prostitution.